Populis: Media Brands and Acquisitions

 Populis has acquired several web portals.
-After adding Better Deals, a European network of shopping guides, to their network in February 2006, ExciteExcite Europe was acquired in October 2007.
+After adding Better Deals, a European network of shopping guides, to their network in February 2006, Excite Europe was acquired in October 2007.
 Nanopublishing was acquired in June 2009, followed by the acquisition of Blogosfere, Italy's largest blog network, in January 2010.
 Blogo was bought in January 2011.

 Revenues

 From 2006 to 2010, Populis' revenues grew by an average of 43 percent annually, reaching revenues of 58 million euros in 2010.
 In June 2010, Populis announced its delisting from the Alternext of NYSE Euronext.

-Awards

-Populis has won four awards for its growth and revenues, including the 2010 Red Herring Europe 100 award.

-In 2010 Populis was announced as the 4th fastest growing larger digital media company in Europe by the 2010 GP Bullhound Media Momentum awards.
-The Group was also nominated again as one of Europe's top 20 fastest growing digital media companies in the Media Momentum Awards 2011.